-Use a Burner Facebook Account for Tinder
+Use a burner Facebook account for Tinder

 When signing up, use a temporary email address and use a nickname for your burner Facebook account.
 It’s also good to upload a few photos of yourself that don’t exist elsewhere online.
 By taking these precautions, you can to make it more difficult for someone you just met on Tinder to find you online.

 Use a VPN

 Many dating apps aren’t careful enough with your data.
 They use unsafe connections, like the HTTP protocol, to upload pictures.
 This makes them very vunerable to man in the middle attacks.
 To make sure your dating data doesn’t get into the wrong hands you can use a VPN.

-For the LGBT Community: use Traveler Alert
+For the LGBTQ+ Community: use Traveler Alert

-Tinder is constantly trying to remove fake profiles, ciminals, and bots from their app.
-You can help them by reporting any suspicous behavior.
+Tinder is constantly trying to remove fake profiles, criminals and bots from their app.
+You can help them by reporting any suspicious behavior you encounter.
 If you report a suspicious account, the Tinder team can investigate and remove that account.
 This can make you and other users safer.

 - Users that ask for money or a donation